chrishay1/Getting-and-cleaning-data/README.md

 This repository contains the following

 -output.txt.
-This is the output file to fulfill the requirements of the assingment
+This is the output file to fulfill the requirements of the assignment.

 -Codebook.MD.
 This is a file containing more information relating to the data set including column names & desrcriptors, how the data is laid out, the steps to create the data set in question, and some additional information sourced from the original read-me files.